Execution environment

 Note

-Prebuilt images run with root privileges.
-For non-root execution, build a custom Docker image (and find further details in the ipybox
+images run with root privileges.
+For non-root execution, build a custom Docker image (see also ipybox

 Installing dependencies at runtime